blindnet-io/product-management/specifications/architecture/README.md

 Each element within the architecture is responsible for a certain set of functions within the blindnet devkit.

+**Privacy Request Manager**, as described in [HLA][HLA], corresponds to the following two components:
-**Privacy Request Capture Interface** is an end-user interface allowing Data Subjects to submit Privacy Requests.
+- **Privacy Request Capture Interface** is an end-user interface allowing Data Subjects to submit Privacy Requests.

-**Data Consumer Interface**, as described in the [HLA][HLA], is an end-user interface for Data Consumers which allows them to:
+- **Data Consumer Interface**, as described in the [HLA][HLA], is an end-user interface for Data Consumers which allows them to:
     - View and manage Data Captures
     - Set relevant configurations (e.g., for Privacy Rights or Legal Bases)
     - Manage Privacy Requests

 **Web components** are front-end, look and feel agnostic components which allow integrations of different blindnet devkit functions into external systems and web sites.
 Currently, these include:
 - Login component
 - Communication (emailing) component
 - Custom data capture components
 - Data consumption components
-- Data rights capture components
+- Privacy Request capture components
-- Data rights settings component
+- Privacy settings component
-- Data rights management components
+- Privacy Request management components

 **Blindnet common** is an entry point to blindnet devkit functions.
 It is imagined as a single element used by developers, which further uses different parts of the blindnet devkit depending on developers' needs.

-Different engines within blindnet devkit (Data capture engine, Data encryption engine, Privacy rights engine) consists of several elements, including SDKs, APIs, and databases.
+Different engines within blindnet devkit (Data Capture Engine, Data Encryption Engine, Privacy Computation Engine) consists of several elements, including SDKs, APIs, and databases.

 **Data Capture Engine**:
 - Captures data and metadata for Data Consumers